Artists have to depend on their paints, brushes, and supplies for creating the most beautiful pieces in different weather conditions.

 Watercolor paints are very versatile mediums to work with, whether you’re a beginner or a professional.

-When you’re working with watercolors, a lot of things need to be consideredOpens in a new tab. — for example, the paper or canvas quality, pigment quality, brush type, etc. But one of the most important concerns is regarding extreme temperatures.
+When you’re working with watercolors, a lot of things need to be considered — for example, the paper or canvas quality, pigment quality, brush type, etc. But one of the most important concerns is regarding extreme temperatures.

 If your paints are not compatible with the warm or shivering weather, things might not work out in your favor.
 This is why it’s important to know which kind of watercolor paints will work in warm or cold weather.